IoanaMP/JavaTechnologies2024/README.md

 For the LoggingFilter I use the logRequest function created in the first Laboratory to log the detalis about all the requests that contains /input.jsp/*.
 The AppConfigListener saves in sessions the contect init parameters coda and prelude(declared in web.xml) and the ResponseWrapperFilter add this two to all responses.
 For the Captcha I used Google [reCaptcha](https://www.google.com/recaptcha/about/).
 They handle the verification, so the one from backend is somehow a formal verification.
 I ensure that the g-recaptcha-response token is valid by sending it to the Google API.
 Google responds whether the user passed or failed the CAPTCHA.
 If it has error, I display an error message.

+Laboratory 3
+As recommended, I use a PostgreSql database, JSF 2.3 with Maven, I switched the server to Payara 5, because 6 didn't let me add JSF, and components from PrimeFaces.
+I made two pages products.xhtml and clienta.xhtml to display the data in a PrimeFaces dataTable format.
+The first page index.xhtml har a dropdown to choose the language(english or romanian) and two buttons to navigate to one of the two pages mentioned above.
+The language change will be applied to the headers and buttons.
+The translations can be found in /resorces/messages_en or_ro.properties.
+In webapp/WEB-INF/facs-config.xml I put resource bundle and the navigation rules.
+Add and Edit Client TBA...